Facebook transcribed users' audio and passed it on — report | The China Post

 ‘Conspiracy theory’

-In a testimony before Congress last year, the company CEO Mark Zuckerberg called it a “conspiracy theory.”
+In testimony before Congress last year, the company’s CEO, Mark Zuckerberg, called it a “conspiracy theory.”

 Only with permission

-On Tuesday, Facebook confirmed to Bloomberg the report but said it only affected the users who opted to have their voice chats transcribed.
+On Tuesday, Facebook confirmed Bloomberg’s report but said the practice only affected users who opted to have their voice chats transcribed.

 Reviewers ‘rattled’